biowpn/GoBattleSim/README.md

 ## Acknowledgments

-* [Felix](https://github.com/doublefelix921) and I, two GamePress Pokemon Go staff, were researching on the game mechanics of Pokemon Go (which is definitely not reverse-engineering) and made some findings.
+* In late 2017, [Felix](https://github.com/doublefelix921) and I were researching on the battle mechanics of Pokemon Go (which is definitely not reverse-engineering) and [made some findings](https://gamepress.gg/pokemongo/new-discoveries-theory-battle-mechanics).
 At that point of time, the well-established simulator PokeBattler hadn't implemented the new mechanics, so we decided to build simulators of our own.
-Felix's version of simulator is [BattleSim](https://github.com/doublefelix921/battlesim).
-I decided to write one that can be hosted easily on GamePress, hence GoBattleSim was born.
+Felix's version of simulator is [BattleSim](https://github.com/doublefelix921/battlesim) and mine was GoBattleSim.